TobikoData/sqlmesh/docs/integrations/engines.md

 # Databricks
 ## Databricks - Local/Built-in Scheduler
 If your project contains Python models that use PySpark DataFrames AND you are using the built-in scheduler, then you must run plan/apply on a Databricks cluster.
-This can be done using the [Notebook magic](../reference/notebook.md) or using the [CLI](../reference/cli.md).
+This can be done using the [Notebook magic](../reference/notebook.md) or by using the [CLI](../reference/cli.md).
-This is something we are looking into improving and please leave us feedback in slack if this impacts you.
+This is something we are looking into improving &mdash; please leave us feedback in [our Slack channel](https://join.slack.com/t/tobiko-data/shared_invite/zt-1ma66d79v-a4dbf4DUpLAQJ8ptQrJygg) if this impacts you.
 A potential workaround until this support is added is to use [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html).
-This will make it look like you are running on a cluster and should theoretically work.
+This will make it look like you are running on a cluster, and should theoretically work.

 Databricks has a few options for connection types to choose from:
 ### Type: databricks (Recommended)
 This type will automatically detect if you are running in an environment that already has a SparkSession defined.
-If it detects when exists then it assumes this is a Databricks SparkSession and uses that.
+If it detects a SparkSession, then it assumes this is a Databricks SparkSession and uses that.
-If it doesn't detect a SparkSession then it will use the connection configuration to connect to Databricks over the [Databricks SQL Connector](https://docs.databricks.com/dev-tools/python-sql-connector.html).
+If it doesn't detect a SparkSession, then it will use the connection configuration to connect to Databricks over the [Databricks SQL Connector](https://docs.databricks.com/dev-tools/python-sql-connector.html).
 See [databricks_sql configuration](#type--databrickssql) for the connection configuration.